NEST-Protocol/NEST-Protocol-Website/docs/01-Concept/What-can-NEST-Protocol-do.md

 ## Borrowing and lending

-In the case of parallel assets, borrowing and lending become very simple, and liquidity is suﬀicient, provided, of course, that the overall convergence property of the system, the inter- est rate of borrowing and lending, needs to be discounted against the price information flow, and can reflect the future price changes and changes in the interest rate oracle.
+In the case of parallel assets, borrowing and lending become very simple, and liquidity is suﬀicient, provided, of course, that the overall convergence property of the system, the interest rate of borrowing and lending, needs to be discounted against the price information flow, and can reflect the future price changes and changes in the interest rate oracle.

 ## Dabs